 It was in the early 1980’s that I heard the gospel of salvation.
-I heard this message form a hitch hiker that my brother had given a lift to.
+I heard this message from a hitch hiker that my brother had given a lift to.
 His name was George Perry, and he was hiking with what looked like an expensive guitar judging from the case.
 At the time my life as I knew it was complete, with probably the best job I could ever want.
 I played with arguably the best music band and musicians in Central Africa.
 I played international squash representing my country of birth (Malawi)......

 Today after lunch with these wonderful brothers, Pastors Nelson, Kelvin, Eric, Dick and Tex Banda along with Francis and Innocent.
 We drove out about two hours towards the Mulanje district near the Mozambique border.
 You could see Mozambique in the distance at the foot of the mountains from the church hall.
 We were blessed to be able to share a word of encouragement with them.
 After the meeting three people received the Holy Spirit which was a wonderful blessing to be present at the moment of their salvation.
 These beautiful people welcomed......